 Many consumers may not subscribe to push simply because they don’t want to receive any communication from the brands.
 Some like the good old-fashioned emails that they can open and read as per their convenience and desire.

 The shortcomings of “push” nudge the marketers to innovate a little harder and come up with successful push strategies.
+This guide on push notifications highlights all the important reasons why push notifications should be your preferred channel of communication.
 No wonder – there are so many industries across the globe that have embraced push notifications with open arms.

 Now that push has been around for around three years, it is high time that all businesses implemented it to get more conversions.
 But for that, you need an effective push strategy in place.
 The steps include: